 - Leg, heel bulb or hoof may swell.

-- If the abscess is not drained it may become purulent when it bursts through the coronary band.
+- If the abscess is not drained by a vet it may become purulent when it bursts through the coronary band.
 If the horse has been ‘quicked’ or has a ‘hot nail’ in the laminar corium, or a nail in the sole-wall junction, it is recommended a veterinarian be advised and antibiotics will likely be recommended.

 - It is the enzymes from the bacteria that destroys the surrounding tissue at the localised site that then creates a grey/black pus generally associated with hoof abscesses.

 Micromed Note: Caught early, re-establishment of beneficial bacteria, to overcome the pathogenic bacteria.
 If the abscess has progressed to fill or swell the leg, a farrier or vet must drain the leg as soon as possible.
 Once drained, re-establishing the beneficial bacteria is advantageous.
 Veterinary advisor Karen Coumbe reports, “It’s usually unneccessary to treat pus in the foot with antibiotics, as its better to drain the abscess to eliminate infection, particularly since antibiotics do not penetrate properly into the hoof and horn of the horse’s foot.There is now a move away from ‘soaking the foot’ and instead localising treatment to just the ‘affected area, with soak bandages or poultices’.
 This practice ensures that the whole hoof doesn’t become too soft, weakening the integrity of the hoof structure and giving rise to other conditions down the track.
-Re-establishing the beneficial microbes with MicroMed's Immediate Care range spray-on Probiotic, works to re-establish balance and outcompete detrimental organisms setting up an environment where pathogens are unsuccessful at infiltrating is a great way to act preventatively.
+Re-establishing the beneficial microbes with MicroMed's Acute Care range spray-on Probiotic, works to re-establish balance and outcompete detrimental organisms, setting up an environment where pathogens are unsuccessful at infiltrating is a great way to act preventatively.